 Quantum Boolean function evaluation

-|x\rangle|y\rangle \mapsto |x\rangle|y\oplus f(x)\rangle.
+|x\rangle|y\rangle \longmapsto |x\rangle|y\oplus f(x)\rangle.

-Here we use two registers: the first one (counting from the top to the bottom of the circuit diagram) stores the arguments x, and the second one the values f(x).
+Here we use two registers: the first one stores the arguments |x\rangle (where x\in\{0,1\}^n is our binary string input), and the second one the value f(x).

 More precisely, the value f(x) is added bit-wise to the pre-existing binary value y of the second register.